VolkanSah/How-to-Kill-Crypto-Money/README.md

     print("The seed phrase is invalid.
 Please provide a valid seed phrase.")
 ```

+## Issues
+Issues for this script are not accepted as it is intended for educational purposes only and not for production use.
+However, you are welcome to make a Pull Request (PR) for contributions.

+> [!WARNING]
+> Exploiting security vulnerabilities without permission and manipulating or destroying cryptocurrency wallets is illegal and unethical, and may result in criminal charges.

 ## Your Support
 If you find this project useful and want to support it, there are several ways to do so: